kafarzan/2048-Clone/README.md

 2048-Clone
 ==========

-Skeleton for 2048 (credit to Gabriele Cirulli)
+clone of Gabriele Cirulli's 2048 (credit to Gabriele Cirulli)

+in order to customize it, go to the img folder and change the images to the images you want (i.e place an image you want for the number 2 and name it 2.png)

+The images must be .png and they must be at 200*200 pixels